CumulusNetworks/cldemo-lnv-to-evpn/README.md

 ```

-### 4. Before we 'net commit' our changes that will enable EVPN, we need to disable and stop the LNV service on all of the nodes where we have it enabled.
-In our case, vxrd runs everywhere we have a VTEP (leafs and exit).
-Then the service nodes (vxsnd) is running on both spines.
-We'll want to both stop the service and then also disable it so that it doesn't start again automatically.
+### 4. Prior to issuing a 'net commit' and applying these changes, we need to disable and stop the LNV service on all of the nodes where it is enabled.
+This means we need to stop both the vxrd and vxsnd services and then also disable them so that they do not attempt to start again automatically.

-Note, we need --become for these commands
+Notice, we need *--become* for these commands

 ```
 cumulus@oob-mgmt-server:~/lnv-to-evpn$ ansible spine -a 'systemctl stop vxsnd.service' --become